RCC Institute of Information Technology: Campus

 The college campuses are located at Canal South Road, Beliaghata, Kolkata-700015.
 The old campus is housed at the old Government College of Engineering and Leather Technology campus.
 A new campus is about 20 metres from the old campus.

-The campus is a 10 minutes drive away from East Metropolitan Bypass (near Chingrighata-2 km away).
+The campus is a 10 minutes drive away from Eastern Metropolitan Bypass (near Chingrighata-2 km away).
 The nearest airport is Netaji Subhash Chandra Bose International Airport at Dum Dum, Kolkata.
-It is a 10 minutes walk away from the nearest bus stop Beliaghata (CIT More) and is well connected with the two city stations, Howrah and Sealdah.
+It is a 10 minutes walk away from the nearest bus stop Beliaghata (CIT More) and is well connected with the two city stations, Howrah and Sealdah, 3 km..

 There is no hostel facility in this college.